|

 There are legends specific to her own area and culture, however.
 Mi-Shell tells a story from Siberia about the various levels of shaman and the snow leopard test that is part of achieving the ninth level as a shaman.
 According to legend, a shaman seeking the ninth level must take an offering to a snow leopard.
 When the snow leopard comes to accept the offering, the shaman must take one of his whiskers.
 If he manages this and survives, he becomes a ninth-level shaman.

-busily engaged instructing teachers how to teach native curriculum.
+Mi-Shell is busily engaged instructing teachers how to teach native curriculum.
 While she is not a blood member of Canada's First Nations community, the cultural similarities are such that she can bring much to the instruction.
 She speaks a number of First Nations languages and here too, as a linguist, she is staggered by the similarities between languages that are quite geographically distant from one another.

 If there is a drawback to all the teaching, it is only that it takes her away from her Fraserburg Road home and the 106 acres where she and Peter can be close to nature.
+"It (giving talks) takes me away from home.
+How this will develop in the long run, I don't know," she says.
+"I prefer to teach in the winter."

 Teacher, healer, Jungian analyst, registered nurse.
 Mi-Shell Jessen is all of these, working in the modern present, yet connected through blood and tradition to a pagan, Shamanistic past.
 And she's found a way to blend modern and traditional together, so that past meets present in a spiritually relevant way.